Bike shops in Metro Manila

 As these European brands are hard-to-find and some of the oldest bicycling brands, they aren’t the most budget-friendly.
 But you can still cop a unit for as low as P12,000 (~USD239.78) like the BMX bikes and folding bikes at P18,000 (~USD359.67).

-Address: 477 J.P Rizal Avenue, Olympia 1207 Makati
+Address: 477 J.P Rizal Avenue, Olympia, 1207 Makati

-Opening hours: Mon Sat 9.30AM-7.30PM | Sun 9.30AM-5.30 PM
+Opening hours: Mon-Sat 9.30am-5.30pm | Sun 9.30am-3.30pm

-Bicycle shops in Taguig
+Bike shops in Taguig

-MT Pro Bike
+bike shops metro manila - MT Pro Bike

-Image credit: Mt Pro Bikes
+Image credit: Mt Pro Bikes via Facebook

-People who have been using a basic bike for a while and want to invest in a more durable ride can consider MT Pro Bike in Taguig.
+People who have been using a basic bike for a while and want to invest in a more durable ride can consider MT Pro Bikes in Taguig.
 They’re known for bringing bike brands from around the world, such as Commencal, founded in Andorra and known for their cycling designs suited for racing.

 Migs folding bikes

-Image credit: MT Pro Bikes
+Image credit: MT Pro Bikes via Facebook

 Address: 32nd St., University Parkway District, Cor.
 C5 road, BGC, Taguig

-Mobile: 0917 561 1387
+Contact: 0917 561 1387

-Bicycle shops in Pasay
+Bike shops in Pasay

 9. Cristy’s Bike Shop – offers three-person bikes for frontliners

-Cristy’s Bike Shop
+bike shops metro manila - Cristy’s Bike Shop

-Image credit: Cristy’s Bike Shop
+Image credit: Cristy’s Bike Shop via Facebook

 For folks in Pasay, Cristy’s Bikeshop has been a household name for bikers, known for their comprehensive selection of bicycle parts and accessories.
 They have various Shimano cycling shoes available, for example, with stiffer soles that reduce biker fatigue while pedaling compared to typical rubber-soled walking shoes, as well as Shimano cranksets.